mictaege/doozer/README.md

 At the first glance you may like _doozer_ because it helps you to avoid writing bothersome boilerplate code.
 But the real benefit of _doozer_ is that it will help you to become extraordinary flexible, without the least need to weaken your objects API.

-Let's have a look at the following example
+Let's have a look at the following example:
 ```Java
 public final class StrongPersonality {